-Given the great variation in the rate of progress between individuals, it is not possible to state absolute numbers of assessments.
-In clinical practice a number of observed performances, even if completed to a satisfactory level, are insufficient if not underpinned by adequate experience.
-It will be a matter of judgement for AESs and annual review panels to determine whether the experience element is sufficient when signing off their reports.
+Given the great variation in the rate of progress between individuals, absolute numbers of individual assessments are not prescribed.
+In clinical practice a number of observed activities, even if completed to a satisfactory level, are insufficient if not underpinned by adequate experience.